AttissNgo/AttissNgo/README.md

 🛰 Blockchain developer at [Nebulai](https://nebulai.com/)
 ⚡️ Enjoy working in Solidity, love working in Rust 🦀
 🌱 I'm currently working towards becoming a web3 security researcher ⚔️
+💬 Chat with me about
+- web3 security

 <!--
 **AttissNgo/AttissNgo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.